Belta-shazzar/interactify-risevest_assessment/README.md

 - Run `yarn prisma:migrate` to sync models with database
 - Connect to database with your choice database client

+## Test Setup
+- Compete the local development setup
+- Create a `.env.test` file and fill in the require fields for local development.
+See `.env.test.example` for blueprint.
+- Run `yarn test`

 ## API Documentation

 [https://documenter.getpostman.com/view/20628325/2sAXxS8WmV](https://documenter.getpostman.com/view/20628325/2sAXxS8WmV)